rapidsai/docs/docs/releases/process.md

 Managers
 {: .label .label-blue}

-1. Beginning of the `freeze date` remind development team to stop accepting new issues for the `M.B` release
+1. Beginning of the `freeze date` remind development team to stop accepting new issues for the `M.B` release (unless they are critical bugs/issues)
-   * Unless they are critical bugs or issues that are determined to be necessary in the release
 2. Wait for confirmation from operations on the branch switch and project board updates
 3. Move any issues that are no longer a part of the `M.B` release to the `M.C` project board
 4. Check open PRs that are no longer a part of the `M.B` release to ensure they are targeted for merge on the `branch-M.C`